 Happy has a pretty successful run in the MCU, appearing in all of the Iron Man sequels, surviving Endgame, and even jumping to another vertical — Spider-Man.
 That’s right, on top of Iron Man, the star has appeared in all three outings of Tom Holland as the web-slinger.
 But besides acting, Favreau has an amazing career behind the camera.

 Recently, along with his few appearances in Marvel movies such as No Way Home, Favreau has been focusing on his work as a filmmaker.
-He produced the hit sci-fi series The Mandalorian, the Book of Boba Fett, and is now set to be helming the upcoming Disney movie Jungle Book 2.
+He produced the hit sci-fi series The Mandalorian, The Book of Boba Fett, and is now set to be helming the upcoming Disney movie Jungle Book 2.

-Samuel L. Jackson
+Samuel L. Jackson as Nick Fury

 Yes, it is only a cameo appearance, but I mean, come on, we couldn’t not talk about the first time the world was introduced to Samuel L Jackson’s Nick Fury, now could we?
-As mentioned above, we first meet Fury in the post-credit scene of Iron Man, when the agent seeks out Tony Stark to discuss what he calls “the Avengers Initiative.”
+As mentioned above, we first meet Fury in the post-credit scene of Iron Man when the agent seeks out Tony Stark to discuss what he calls the Avengers Initiative.

 Jackson is one of the most hardworking actors of our generation, sporting an incredibly impressive 201 credits behind his name.
 Some of his notable films include Pulp Fiction, Django Unchained, and Oldboy.